logicmoo/logicmoo_workspace/lps.swi Reference.md

 if_then_else(Condition,Then,Else) if not Condition, Else.
 ```

-Condition is evaluated using negation as (finite) failure, so typically any fluents in Condition should have bound time.
+Condition is evaluated using negation as (finite) failure.

 TBD: further documentation